EODMastery/EODMastery/README.md

-- 👋 Hi, I’m @EODWeber
+- 👋 Hi, I’m @EODMastery
 - 👀 I’m interested in so many things, i'd have a book to read here.
 Some of them are motorcycles, gardening and farming, and technology.
 - 🌱 I’m currently learning how to work with a CI/CD pipeline.
 I'm building a small WebAssembly application and deploying it to a git repo.
      From there I want to automate docker deployments depending on the environment, but that's where I get stuck.